-

 The document has several Schedules attached that are relevant to VCES and MRCAETS.
 Schedule 2 lists the general types of courses that are approved (ie, Bachelor, Masters bridging course).
 Schedule 3 lists Masters courses that are also considered tertiary courses.

 PhD level courses (with the one exception of Juris doctor courses) are not included as approved tertiary courses in the Student Assistance (Education Institutions and Courses) Determination 2009 (No.2).
-They are not courses that qualify a student for youth allowance and, therefore, a student undertaking these courses will not qualify for payments under the Schemes.
+They are not courses that qualify a student for youth allowance and, therefore, a student undertaking these courses will generally not qualify for payments under the Schemes.

 The one exception to this is where the Commissions approve a course of study on the basis it is essential to achieve the student’s vocational aim.
 In such an instance, the student must provide DVA with a letter from the university or study institution stating the course is essential to achieving their vocational aim.
 In most instances, study at a PhD or Masters level is not considered essential.